How to save money on driving lessons

 Essential costs for learner drivers

 The only thing you absolutely need before you learn to drive is a provisional licence.

 It's illegal for you to do any form of driving on public roads without at least a provisional licence, and even if you plan to learn on private land, you'll need to show your provisional licence to your assessor at your driving test.
 In other words, you need to get one.

 It costs £34 to apply for a provisional licence online, or £43 to do so by post.
 You can find out more about what you need to apply for a provisional driving licence and submit your application on the official government site.

-How to pass your theory test
+How to pass your driving theory test on a budget

 Assuming that you're just taking a theory test for a car (as opposed to a lorry, for example), it'll cost you £23.
 Although it has a reputation for being easy, the theory test is definitely not something to be taken lightly.